jay0x5/Aveon/Package/README.md

 // dotenv.config({path: './.env'})

-const EncCAT = "U2FsdGVkX192A5+OVJGvng/yyuYopvBHaVP26kfQ0VVww6YoaCcc1DN3oYtg2lBsX5k2ErysvjGf5wD/WFocbifnDViXig9fpZ1pjtfLTPwwg1cFhlmIhGAxedrMpwXG" //example of a encrypted cat const UUID = "uuidbyjay12d12d2d12dh182d9129d2udzd129dz20d29dd" //some UUID which i used for this user const cutuuidfrom = 2 //my decision to cut UUID from 2,feel free to play with above values const cutuuidto = 31 // my decision to cut UUID till 31,feel free to play with above values
+const EncCAT = "U2FsdGVkX192A5+OVJGvng/yyuYopvBHaVP26kfQ0VVww6YoaCcc1DN3oYtg2lBsX5k2ErysvjGf5wD/WFocbifnDViXig9fpZ1pjtfLTPwwg1cFhlmIhGAxedrMpwXG" //example of an encrypted cat const UUID = "uuidbyjay12d12d2d12dh182d9129d2udzd129dz20d29dd" //some UUID which i used for this user, but for your c const cutuuidfrom = 2 //my decision to cut UUID from 2,feel free to play with above values const cutuuidto = 31 // my decision to cut UUID till 31,feel free to play with above values